A version of this story was originally published in March 2020.

 Listen, I'm going to be blunt: If you care about things like character development or a plot that follows a linear path from beginning to end, this is probably not going to be the movie for you.
 However, if you're looking for a wild mashup of genres -- from horror to martial arts to ... simply the bizarre (let's just say that some characters end up becoming cyborgs) -- then this is the movie for you.

 Sure, it's light on traditional baseball action, if by "traditional baseball action" you mean guys pitching to batters in the box.
-However, it does feature Japanese high school baseball teams facing off in some over-the-top violent battle royales, and really, what else could you ask for two hours of your time?
+However, it does feature Japanese high school baseball teams facing off in some over-the-top violent battle royales, and really, what else could you ask for from two hours of your time?

 Ever get mad at your team's front office for making a trade you didn't like?
 Could you still be so angry if your team was owned by ... a cat?
 Not only is there nothing in the rule book saying a dog can't play baseball, but no one has even tested whether a feline can own a baseball team.